danielles0xg/TurbinePB_Q425_danielles0xg_task3/README.md

 # Sol Marketplace

-A digital assets market on Solana where people can mint, list and buy nfts with manual order marching.
+A digital assets market on Solana where people can mint, list, and buy nfts with manual order marching.
 Market uses Metaplex "mpl-core contract" to create and issue assets.

+## Problems of manual selling
+- Non-autonomous
+- Trust-based (not cryptography-based)
+- Long negotiations
+- No fair market prices

-## Features
+## This Market Features (solutions)

 - Non-custodial: sellers keep their NFTs until someone buys them
 - Manual order matching: buyers choose which NFT to purchase